 Trimble’s recently created Owner & Public Sector brings together Trimble Solutions from across the company into one group that puts public stakeholders and project owners first and brings their vision of connected infrastructure management together.
-Chris Bell, Vice President of Industry Strategy and Portfolio Marketing, and Shelly Nooner, Vice President of Cloud and Platform, Mergers & Acquisitions, add their insight to the future vision for this sector.
+Chris Bell, Vice President of Industry Strategy and Portfolio Marketing, and Shelly Nooner, Vice President of Cloud and Platform, Mergers & Acquisitions, add their insight to the future vi

 As part of Trimble, Inc.’s plan to “Connect and Scale,” bringing the technology and software that drives our world together to create connected solutions, Cityworks has become a part of a newly created Owner & Public Sector (O&PS) group—forming a dedicated public works and project owners selection of companies with a common purpose of driving asset management innovation and integration across the public sector and Trimble as a whole.